primewildy/panClone.io/README.md

 }
 ```

-When the `shorts` query resolves to a known alias the player either loads IDs
+When the `shorts` query resolves to a known alias the player loads IDs
-from the corresponding JSON feed (e.g. `shorts=ee`) or rewrites to a predefined
+from the corresponding JSON feed (e.g. `shorts=ee`, `shorts=marcopolo`) or
-channel URL (e.g. `shorts=marcopolo`).
+rewrites to a predefined channel URL.
 Local feeds skip the proxy entirely.
 Up
 to fifteen IDs are used per session.

 ## Scraping Shorts Feeds